Purchase College Foundation Gift Acceptance Policy

 Payments for goods or services are considered operating revenue and are not gifts.

 One form of restricted gifts is endowments.
 Endowments are lifelong funds in which the principle sum remains permanently invested through the Purchase College Foundation and generates annual interest.
-The minimum level of contribution to establish an endowment is $50,000.
-An endowment can be established through a single gift or multiple gifts to benefit a particular department or program at Purchase College, at one of several levels: chair, professorship, visiting professorship, visiting fellowship, lectureship, and scholarships.
+The minimum level of contribution to establish an endowment is $25,000.
+An endowment can be established through a single gift or multiple gifts to benefit a particular department or program at Purchase College.

 Unless a specific exception is granted by the VPIA, the Foundation will not accept any gift that: